Kinetic coefficients of two-dimensional electrons with strong Zeeman splitting: 1. Introduction

-To solve this problem, in this work, we microscopically study the electron kinetics in such two-component system, formed due to Zeeman splitting from a single-component 2D electron system [see Fig.~1($a$)].
-At sufficiently strong splitting and low temperature, the two resulting subbands have strongly different densities and intra-band relaxation rates.
-Are formulated the definitions of the all (intra- and extra-band) relaxation rates of the first and second moments of the two-component distribution functions, those control the formation of hydrodynamic electron flows.
-Using the calculated relaxation rates, we derive the relaxation terms in the Navier-Stokes-type balance transport equations, the solution of which should lead to the description of flows in the system under the action of electric and magnetic field.
+In this work, we develop such theory for the case of a two-component electron system formed due to a Zeeman splitting of the 2D band formed on the lowest size quantization level in a quantum well.
+We examine the electron kinetics in such two-component system at a sufficiently strong splitting and low temperatures, when the two resulting subbands have strongly different densities [see Fig.~1($a$)].
+We formulate the definitions of the all relaxation rates of the first and second angular harmonics of the two-component distribution function, those control the formation of electron flows.
+Using the calculated relaxation rates, we derive the kinetic coefficients and the relaxation terms in the Navier-Stokes-type balance transport equations.
+Their solution should lead to the description of various magnetotransport effects in this system, in particular, to clarify the mechanism of the evolution of the magnetoresistance (relative to the perpendicular component of magnetic field) with the increase of the in-plane magnetic field component.

-\section{Basic equations}
+\section{2.
+Basic equations}

-As an example of a two-component electronic system, as mentioned in the Introduction, let us consider 2D electron gas in a strong collinear magnetic field $\vec{B}$.
-It is assumed that impurity density is very low, therefore, the scattering of electrons by impurities is not taken into account.
-A single-component degenerate electron system is split into two spin components (hereinafter referred to as subbands), for each of which different kinetic coefficients can be determined and calculated.

-Such a system is probably the simplest model of two-component system due to the separation of spin and spatial degrees of freedom.
-When performing specific calculations, we will consider 2D electrons in the subband of dimensional quantization in $Al_xGa_{1-x}As/GaAs/Al_xGa_{1-x}As$ quantum well.
-The collinear component of the magnetic field $B_{||}$ will be considered so large that it leads to Zeeman splitting of states $2\mu B _{||}$ that is much higher than the system temperature~$T$.
-For example, this situation is realized with fields $B_{||} > \sim 1 ~T$ \cite{dai2011response}.
-We will denote the magnetic field component $B_{||}$ simply as $B$ below.

-In the described system, due to Zeeman splitting, two subbands with different energies are formed.

-Total particle density $n$ consists of the particle concentrations in these subbands $n_1$and $n_2$ (see Fig.~\ref{parabola}($a$)]:
+We consider 2D electrons in a quantum well at the first level of size quantization, to which a magnetic field~$\mathbf{B}$ with a large in-plane component $\mathbf{B}_{||}$, $B_{||} \approx B$, is applied.
+As a result, the Zeeman splitting of this level leads to the formation of the two-component electron system consisting of the spin-up and spin-down 2D subbands [see Fig.~1($a$)].
+We consider that the magnitude of the Zeeman splitting greatly exceeds the temperature.
+It is assumed that impurity concentration is very low, therefore, the scattering of electrons by impurities is not taken into account.
+Below we will denote the quantity $B_{||}$ just as~$B$.

+Such system one of the simplest models of two-component electron systems.
+The energy spectra of 2D electrons in the Zeeman subbands ``1''~($s_z = 1/2$) and~``2''~($s_z = - 1/2$) have the form [see Fig.~\ref{parabola}($a$)]:

+where $\mu$ is the electron magnetic momentum and we imply that the Zeeman splitting is far larger that temperature, $\mu B\gg T$ (herewith we consider that also $\varepsilon _ {1, 2; \, p} \gg T$).
+Total particle concentration~$n$ consists of the particle concentrations in these subbands,~$n_1$ and~$n_2$:

 where $\varepsilon_1^F$ and $~\varepsilon_2^F$ are the Fermi energies in the subbands: